oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

  localhost/oracle/database-rac:21c-slim
  ```

-**Note**: Before creating the containers, you need to make sure you have edited teh file `/scratch/common_scripts/podman/rac/envfile_racnodep2` and set the variables based on your enviornment.
+**Note**: Before creating the containers, you need to make sure you have edited the file `/scratch/common_scripts/podman/rac/envfile_racnodep2` and set the variables based on your enviornment.

 Create another Oracle RAC Container -